#2 Cleaned bangus

 flesh on both sides with your fingers to minimize tearing.

-- Feel all along the bottom of the cut to make sure you didn't miss
+- Feel all along the bottom of the separation to make sure you didn't

-any spine bundles and check the end cuts one more time.
+miss any spine bundles, and check the end cuts one more time.

-- Now find the similar line below the center and pry it open as you did
+- Now find the similar seam below the centerline and pry it open as

-the one above.
-Remove the spines just as along the upper line - but there
+you did the one above.
+Remove the spines just as along the upper seam